seanpmaxwell/Typescript-Best-Practices/README.md

 - **Readonly**:
   - **Primitives/Arrays**: `UPPER_SNAKE_CASE`
   - **Objects**:
-    - For object-literals used as a namespace for a collection of readonly values `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys.
+    - For value-objects, use `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys holding readonly values.
-    - If an object is readonly but the entire object is being passed as as value (it's not simply a namespace) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
+    - If an object is readonly but not a namespace-object (the whole is being passed as  value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
-    - For the objects of namespace-object scripts:
+    - For the objects exported from namespace-object scripts:
       - If its functions are mostly static-logic (no initialization at startup-time), prefer `PascalCase`: i.e `import DateUtils from 'DateUtils.ts;`.
       - If its functions require initialization, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
 - **All variables declared inside of functions except for type declarations**: `camelCase`